splhcb/My-Graduate-School-Life/checklist.md

 ## 2020.04 to do

 - [x] MUST spend time reading new papers
-- [x] Becker, Becker and Schwarz, String Theory and M-Theory or equivalent (unfinished)
+- [x] (partly) Becker, Becker and Schwarz, String Theory and M-Theory or equivalent
-* more on classical and quantum integrability (didn't do)
+- [ ] more on classical and quantum integrability
-* more on cft bootstrap (didn't do)
+- [ ] more on cft bootstrap
-* more on AdS/CFT, Maldacena's review (didn't do)
+- [ ] more on AdS/CFT, Maldacena's review
-* holomorphy and non-renormalization theorems in susy (done)
+- [x] holomorphy and non-renormalization theorems in susy
-* minimal surface and entanglement entropy, entanglement wedge cross section (done)
+- [x] minimal surface and entanglement entropy, entanglement wedge cross section
-* rcft and quasiparticle picture (unfinished)
+- [x] (partly) rcft and quasiparticle picture
-* SYK model (unfinished)
+- [ ] SYK model
-* low d gravity (unfinished)
+- [x] (partly) low d gravity
-* Math:
+- Math:
   * Ricci flow and geometry
   * algebraic geometry
   * more on representation theory